Campr-Project-Management/on-premise/README.md

 - a `docker-compose.yml` file with everything preconfigured
 - a few configuration files required by the applications and the services that they relly on

-This guide assumes you are familiar with `docker` and `docker-compose`.
+This guide assumes you are a bit familiar with `docker` and `docker-compose`.
 Upon request and negotiation, assistance can be provided for setting the project up.

 For convenience, a `mailcatcher` service is preconfigured so that you can set your installation up easily.
 Please see the [Customizations](#customizations) section to find out how you can change the mailer configuration.